fommil/fpmortals/manuscript/complete.md

   import IO.ParApplicative
 ~~~~~~~~

-In the final section of this chapter we will see how scalaz's `IO` is actually
+In the final section of this chapter we will see how Scalaz's `IO` is actually
 implemented.